-My first novel is Time and Tide in Sarajevo and will be published by Affirm Press on 26 July 2022.
+My first novel is Time and Tide in Sarajevo and was published by Affirm Press in Australia in August 2022.

 I'm a writer based on Bundjalung Country, on the Far North Coast of NSW.
 For international friends, imagine the most easterly point of the continent.
 I love story, whether in a book, film or sitting around a kitchen table listening to a friend.
-I've been writing for as long as I can remember, every day just keeping at it.
-One day I started writing a story I couldn't stop, a story that I'm delighted will soon be on bookshop and library shelves.
+One day I started writing a story I couldn't stop, a story that I'm delighted is now on bookshop and library shelves.

 I also have a new free newsletter called One Sentence at a Time about creative practice.

 Author Bio - Long

 Bronwyn Birdsall grew up in Sydney, Australia.
 At the age of twenty-four, she moved to Sarajevo, Bosnia and Herzegovina, and worked as an English teacher.
 The four years she spent there provided the inspiration for her first novel, Time and Tide in Sarajevo (Affirm Press, 2022).
 Her writing centres around contemporary life and finding meaning in the everyday.

 Bronwyn writes from her home on Bundjalung Country, in Northern New South Wales.